iszpakowski/synthetic_tabular_data/README.md

 This repository contains a demonstration case of applying Generative Adversarial Networks (GANs) and diffusion models to tabular data using a classic binary classification machine learning dataset from UC Irvine's machine learning repository.

-Please see blog post for more context: XXX
+Please see blog post for additional context: XXX

 ## Resources & References